 In coaching parents to lead their children well, we often say:

 Sara Blakely, thought-genius and founder of the revolutionary company called Spanx, says her home was a breeding ground for failure.
-She is now a billionaire who has developed over 200 various products for men and women all because she was willing to fail as she risked putting her ideas out to the public.
+She is now a billionaire who has developed over 200 various products for men and women, all because she was willing to risk failure by putting her ideas out to the public.

-After two years of being denied, Oprah, of all people, fell in love with her original Spanx and announced to the world that this product was her new essential.
-The rest is really history.
+After two years of being denied, Oprah, of all people, fell in love with her original Spanx and announced to the world that this product was her new “essential.”
+The rest is history.

 Sara claims that every night at dinner, her dad would ask her and her brother how they failed that day.
-She said he would get excited when they had a moment of trying and stuck their neck out on the line, and though it didn’t end in success, they grew in their confidence to move beyond conventional limits.
+She said he would get excited when they had a moment of trying and stuck their neck out on the line, even when it didn’t end in success.
+Her dad knew that they had grown in their confidence to move beyond conventional limits.
 She said trying out for a team and not making it was more exciting in her home than being the star on the team.

 Can you imagine?!

-Though being a billionaire may not be the goal for our children, having them be able to run their own race with the courage to be who they were meant to be, is very much part of the goal.
+Though being billionaires may not be the goal for our children, having them be able to run their own race with the courage to be who they were meant to be, is very much part of the goal.

-This outcome requires the practice of choice-making with many outcomes of failure, and in a safe environment where the stakes aren’t life and death.
+This outcome requires the practice of choice-making, with many outcomes of failure in a safe environment where the stakes aren’t life and death.

-So often, parents prepare the way for their children, intervening with coaches, teachers, and their children’s friends, that their kids never have the chance to experience the fall.
+There are two kinds of homes that limit a child’s practice in choice-making: 1) the home where all decisions are made for a child: aka, the “helicopter parent,” and 2) the “dictator parent.”
+The first is always cleaning up messes, talking to teachers about grades, and making sure coaches play their child.
+Though done out of love, these actions leave children powerless to fight their own battles.
+The second type of home rules with anger, leaving children to make the decisions (even the right ones) out of fear, rather than promoting courage and independence to think for oneself.
+So often, helicopter parents prepare the way for their children, intervening with coaches, teachers, and even their children’s friends, so much so that their kids never have the chance to experience the fall.
 Dictator parents create a home of fear where children learn to walk the line.
 Making choices and facing consequences are the markings of a truly healthy adult, and a key found in great leaders.
 This practice not only develops a deep seated confidence for a child and teen, but it also creates a sense of ownership and responsibility for one’s own actions.
 No blaming, or excusing things away.

 One of the traditions in our home is to make up stories about animals and little kids who make choices; sometimes good, sometimes not so good.